MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-A19-inference-1ofeach-theory.md

     - $n < 30$: If the sample size $n$ is less than 30 and there are no clear outliers in the data, then we typically assume the data come from a nearly normal distribution to satisfy the condition.

-    - $30 \le n < 100$: If the sample size $n$ is between 30 and 100 and there are no particularly extreme outliers, then we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.
+    - $30 \le n < 100$: If the sample size $n$ is between 30 and 100 and there are no particularly extreme outliers, then we typically assume the sampling distribution of $\bar{y}$ is nearly normal, even if the underlying distribution of individual observations is not.

-     - $n \geq 100$: If the sample size $n$ is at least 100 (regardless of the presence of skew or outliers), we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.
+     - $n \geq 100$: If the sample size $n$ is at least 100 (regardless of the presence of skew or outliers), we typically assume the sampling distribution of $\bar{y}$ is nearly normal, even if the underlying distribution of individual observations is not.

 To create the plots of the data: